Regrets - Important for Our Wellbeing

 Besides damaging our mental health, it is exhausting and sucks the life out of our present state of being.

 When we get on that hamster wheel of regret, we fail to see our actions in a broader context.
-We neglect to comprehend why we took a certain path or the circumstances and information we had at the time.
+We neglect to comprehend why we took a specific path or the circumstances and information we had at the time.

 Regrets — A Safe Space For Some